 Workers’ Compensation Insurance

-You are required by Massachusetts’ law to provide workers’ compensation insurance for your employees, even if you’re the only employee.
-The only exception is for domestic workers who work fewer than 16 hours a week.
+You are required by Massachusetts law to provide workers’ compensation insurance for your employees, even if you’re the only employee.
+The only exception is for domestic workers who work less than 16 hours a week.
 This insurance covers medical expenses and some lost wages for employees who are injured on the job.

 Note: It is important to abide by Massachusetts’ guidelines regarding workers’ compensation to avoid fines and penalties.
 For example, each day you operate without workers’ compensation insurance, you will be penalized a fine of at least $100 per day with a stop work order until the coverage is active and the fine is paid.